SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 ## Conservative production-destruction systems

 First, we consider conservative production-destruction systems (PDS).
-To investigate the convergence order we define the non-autonomous test problem
+To investigate the convergence order, we define the non-autonomous test problem

 ```math
 \begin{aligned}